eilandert/Botnet.pm/README.md

 This is a SpamAssassin module.
-Cloned to githubed for archieving purposes.
+Comitted to github for archieving purposes.
 Version 0.8, It has a patched Botnet.pm for IPv6.
 Works on 3.4.0
 I might pick this one up one day, since the original author seems to have abandonded it.